 Within the SONOCHECK ABD05 security architecture, redundancy has been deemed unnecessary since all components meet the high requirements of “fail-safe” and run extensive self-check routines during operation.
 “Fail-safe” ensures that there is no need for the machine to actively trigger bubble simulations.
-This allows the sensor to keep performing without technically caused interruptions and to react to error messages in less than 0.2 seconds.
-For this purpose, the sensor periodically sends measured values as status reports as well as predefined messages for bubble activity and error codes as alarm settings.
+This allows the bubble detection sensor to keep performing without technically caused interruptions and to react to error messages in less than 0.2 seconds.
+For this purpose, the air bubble detector periodically sends measured values as status reports as well as predefined messages for bubble activity and error codes as alarm settings.

-With its unique safety concept, the SONOCHECK ABD05 has been implemented by numerous medical device manufacturers and is verified by their renowned regulatory authorities.
-Today, the sensor is used worldwide in all major medical technology markets.
+With its unique safety concept, the SONOCHECK ABD05 air bubble sensor has been implemented by numerous medical device manufacturers and is verified by their renowned regulatory authorities.
+Today, the bubble detector is used worldwide in all major medical technology markets.

 An undetected membrane rupture in the dialyzer can lead to unwanted blood loss of the patient during dialysis treatment.
 For this reason, the discharged dialysate is continuously examined for blood traces.
 This task is performed by panchromatic optical blood leak sensors that non-invasively detect for red colorations in the dialysate.

-With a wavelength adapted to the transmittance of blood, the blood leak detector BLD meets the international standard IEC 60601-2-16:2012 for electronic medical devices.
-The sensor reliably detects 0.04 percent of blood in an isotonic saline solution.
+With a wavelength adapted to the transmittance of blood, the blood leak detector BLD meets the international standard IEC 60601-2-16:2018 for electronic medical devices.
+The sensor reliably detects 0.35 ml/min of blood at a hematocrit level of 32 % at a specified flow rate.
 If the sensor identifies blood in the dialysate, an error message is triggered on suspicion of membrane defects.
 Depending on treatment progression, either the blood pump is stopped, the venous clamp activated, or the ultrafiltration rate (UF rate) is reduced to a minimum.